If you’re looking for a guide that walks you through how to start a podcast, you’re absolutely in the right place…

 Create A Template

-Before you get started, it will be much easier if you create a template that you can reuse every time you record.
+Before you get started, it will be much easier if you create a template that you can reuse every time you record a podcast episode.

 What this means is that you will have your intro & outro music already placed, space for ad spots, as well as your tracks for your voice or an interviewee.